pil0u/lewagon-aoc/README.md

 A JSON object containing scores can be fetched from a `GET` request that needs a session cookie to succeed.
 We store this session cookie in the `SESSION_COOKIE` environment variable (valid ~ 1 month).

 We use multiple private leaderboards to run the platform with more than 200 participants.
 We store their IDs in the `AOC_ROOMS` environment variable, comma-separated.
-One account joins all of them, amd we use its `SESSION_COOKIE`.
+One account joins all of them, and we use this account's `SESSION_COOKIE`.